Azure/azure-iot-sdk-csharp/SDK v2 migration guide.md

    - [Security provider clients](#security-provider-clients)
  - [Frequently asked questions](#frequently-asked-questions)

-## Why the version 1.x SDK is being replaced
+## Why the version 1 SDK is being replaced

 There are a number of reasons why the Azure IoT SDK team chose to do a major version revision.
 Here are a few of the more important reasons:
   - Removing or upgrading several NuGet dependencies (TODO: list).
   - Consolidate IoT hub service clients and rename to reflect the items or operations they support.
-Many existing client classes (RegistryManager, ServiceClient, etc.) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.
+    - Many existing client classes (RegistryManager, ServiceClient, etc.) were confusingly named and contained methods that weren't always consistent with the client's assumed responsibilities.
   - Many existing clients had a mix of standard constructors (`new DeviceClient(...)`) and static builder methods (`DeviceClient.CreateFromConnectionString(...)`) that caused some confusion among users.
 The factory methods have been removed and the addition of constructors in clients enables unit testing.

-## What will happen to the version 1.x SDK
+## What will happen to the version 1 SDK

-We have released [one final LTS version](TODO:) of the Version 1.x SDK that we will support like any other LTS release (security bug fixes, some non-security bug fixes as needed), but users are still encouraged to migrate to version 2.x when they have the chance.
+We will have released one final LTS version of the version 1 SDK that we will support like any other LTS release (security bug fixes, some non-security bug fixes as needed), but users are still encouraged to migrate to version 2 when they have the chance.
 For more details on LTS releases, see [this document](./readme.md#long-term-support-lts).

 ## Migration guide